OpenInterpreter/open-interpreter/README.md

 We then stream the model's messages, code, and your system's outputs to the terminal as Markdown.

 Only the last `model_max_tokens` of the conversation are shown to the model, so conversations can be any length, but older messages may be forgotten.

-## Safety Notice

-Since generated code is executed in your local environment, it can interact with your files and system settings, potentially leading to unexpected outcomes like data loss or security risks.

-- Be cautious when requesting commands that modify files or system settings.
-- Watch Open Interpreter like a self-driving car, and be prepared to end the process by closing your terminal.
-- Regularly back up your data and work in a virtual environment.
-- Open Interpreter utilizes `interpreter.forbidden_commands`, a list of potentially harmful commands that are disallowed by default.
-You can modify this list, but do so with caution.
-- Consider running the Open Interpreter in a restricted environment like Google Colab or Replit.
-These environments are more isolated, reducing the risks associated with executing arbitrary code.
-- Utilize Safe Mode by running `interpreter --safe_mode` from the terminal or setting `interpreter.safe_mode = True` in Python.
-This asks for user confirmation before running any code.

 ## Contributing